jiajunli-cn/jiajunli-cn.github.io/_pages/about.md

   - /about.html
 ---

-Hello, this is Jiajun Li and my Chinese name is 李嘉俊.
-I am a PhD student at [Division of Social Science](https://sosc.hkust.edu.hk/), [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-My research interests are **political behaviors**, **political psychology**, and **Chinese politics**.
-Currently, I focus on how social context and disaster memory influence political beliefs and behaviors, such as negative experience narratives, political trust, and altruistic nationalism.
-Methodologically, I incorporate computational methods and large language model simulation into traditional survey and experimental studies.
+Hello, my name is Jiajun Li (李嘉俊).
+I am a PhD student in the [Division of Social Science](https://sosc.hkust.edu.hk/) at [The Hong Kong University of Science and Technology](https://hkust.edu.hk/).
+My research interests include ​​**political behavior**​​, **​​political psychology**​​, and ​​**Chinese politics**​​.
+Currently, I focus on how social context and disaster memory shape political beliefs and behaviors—such as narratives of negative experiences, political trust, altruistic nationalism, and social conduct.
+Methodologically, I integrate computational approaches and large language model simulations with traditional survey and experimental research.

 ## Education